durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 1. From the configuration section, select listed subscription, select your azure subscription so that a checkmark appears in a blue box,

-1. then select **Connect** (the connect option is shown above the search box).
+1. Then select **Connect** (the connect option is shown above the search box).

 1. A Connect window will appear, select **OK**.

 1. In the status column, next to the subscription you should see that status update to Connected.
 Don't worry if you don't see connected status in the window on the left side of the page, do NOT refresh the browser.

 1. Return to **Microsoft Sentinel** and from the Microsoft Sentinel page, select the workspace you created with the instance of Microsoft Sentinel, **SC900-LogAnalytics-workspace-<inject key="DeploymentID" enableCopy="false"/>**.